shivam091/personal-blog/privacy-policy.md

 ## Third-Party Services

 - **Google Analytics**: Used to measure traffic.
 You can opt out via [this tool](https://tools.google.com/dlpage/gaoptout).

 - **Google reCAPTCHA v3**: Used to protect the contact form against spam and abuse. reCAPTCHA analyzes interactions with the page (such as mouse movements, clicks, or device information) to determine if a visitor is human.
 Use of reCAPTCHA is governed by [Google’s Privacy Policy](https://policies.google.com/privacy) and [Terms of Service](https://policies.google.com/terms).

 - **CounterAPI v2**: Used to display post view counts.
 Collects minimal, anonymous request data to provide statistics.

 - **Embedded content**: Some posts may include third-party embeds (e.g., GitHub, YouTube) which collect their own data under their privacy  policies.

 - **Netlify Forms**: Used to handle form submissions securely.
   Netlify temporarily processes and stores submitted data (including metadata such as IP address and submission time) to deliver it to me.
   Data handling is governed by [Netlify’s Privacy Policy](https://www.netlify.com/privacy/).

+- **CodePen**: Clicking "View on CodePen" links takes you to their site, where CodePen may collect usage data as described in their [Privacy Policy](https://codepen.io/legal/privacy-policy).

-I do not sell or trade personal information, but third-party platforms may collect usage data when their content is embedded.
+I do not sell or trade personal information, but third-party platforms may collect usage data when their content is embedded or linked.

 ## Your Choices